omnivector-solutions/osd-documentation/index.rst

    * User defined configuration

      * Seed your own configuration into the ``slurm.conf``
-     * Regeneration and redistribution of configuration based on diff from previous config
+     * Regeneration and redistribution of configuration based on ``diff`` from previous configuration